neos/doctools/TheDefinitiveGuide/PartIII/ObjectManagement.rst

 .. ---------------------------------
 ..
 Author: Robert Lemke
 ..
 Converted to ReST by: Rens Admiraal
 ..
-Updated for 1.0 beta1: NO
+Updated for 1.0 beta1: YES, by Sebastian Kurfürst
 ..
-TODOs: none
+TODOs: see inline TODO comments
 .. ============================================

 The lifecycle of objects are managed centrally by the object framework.
 It offers convenient support for Dependency Injection and provides some additional features such as a caching mechanism for objects.
-Because all packages are built on this foundation it is important to understand the general concept of objects in FLOW3 and the container.
+Because all packages are built on this foundation it is important to understand the general concept of objects in FLOW3.

 .. tip::